nguyenhuynhdat/ubuntu-openbox/lessons/m41-theme-switcher.md

 The easiest way to changing theme and icon in Openbox is using a theme switcher.
 They are **Lxappearance** and **Obconf**.

-* Lxapperance has the option for you to change Gtk theme, icon theme and cursor theme.
+* Lxapperance is for changing Gtk theme, icon theme and cursor theme.

-* Obconf are for changing Openbox theme
+* Obconf is for changing Openbox theme.

 To install them:
 ```